 Your agency partners must be able to collaborate, work with you, or integrate with other agency partners.
 The goal is to foster effective internal and external teams across all of your projects.

 Are you working on strategic objectives or niche tactics?
-Ensure that all projects include a detailed project brief.
-It helps manage your advertising agency by documenting project scope, the objectives, the resource needs, and all deliverables.
+Ensure that all projects include a detailed project creative brief.
+It helps manage your advertising agency by documenting project scope, the objectives, audience, points of differentiation the resource needs, and all deliverables.
+In essence a creative brief tells you four key things:

-For a creative brief to be effective, you should allow agencies to contribute to strategic planning when and where it’s appropriate…and allow for iteration.
+For a creative brief to be effective, you should allow agencies to contribute to strategic planning when and allow for iteration.

 At times, there is no sales involvement or buy-in from the products team.
 It’s possible that not even the CEO or CFO know exactly what is underway.
-A creative brief is an effective tool for senior leadership alignment and communication.
+A creative brief is an effective tool to gain input from others in the organization.

 5. Marketing Budget Management.